 So you posted a job, expecting qualified interested applicants to roll in… but then weeks later, you have very few qualified applicants to show for your efforts.
 What’s going on?
+Your candidates may very well be starting your online job application and just never completing it — resulting in a high job application drop off rate.

-Maybe should look at your application process.
+Take a look at your application process.
 Is the job description clear?
 Is it working on mobile?
 Is it just too darn long?
 Whatever the reason, the fact is that the fewer applicants who apply, the less likely you are to find your perfect candidate for the role.

 Of course, you can use tools to improve results—such as Indeed Apply, our streamlined application process for desktop and mobile devices (more on that later).
 But you’ve got to get the nuts and bolts of the process right before technology can have its full impact.
 So let’s take a look at how your application process could be turning off job seekers, and what you can do about it.